davenkin/andy-springboot4-template/adr/001_common_coding_practices.md

     }
 ```

-- For domain event publishing, events are firstly staged(saved) in the database within the same database transaction with the business objects, and then published asynchronously triggered by
+- For DomainEvent publishing, events are firstly staged(saved) in the database within the same database transaction with the business objects, and then published asynchronously triggered by
   MongoDB's [Change Stream](https://www.mongodb.com/docs/manual/changestreams/).
 The Change Stream configuration can be
   found in [EventConfiguration](../src/main/java/com/company/andy/common/event/EventConfiguration.java).
 When publish
-  your own domain event, you don't need to touch all of these, instead just call `raiseDomainEvent()` method from your
+  your own DomainEvent, you don't need to touch all of these, instead just call `raiseDomainEvent()` method from your
   AggregateRoot and everything else will be handled for you automatically.
 More details please refer to [010_domain_event_publishing.md](./010_domain_event_publishing.md).
 For example:

 ```java